TED Web Chat

 • Do not get into an argument.
 If you feel a situation is descending into confrontation ask the poster to use more private means of communicating with your departmental area such as telephone or email, and escalate to a manager.
 Never write anything which you would not say to someone’s face.

-• If you are ever unsure of how to deal with a situation on Facebook, please contact your line manager, a member of the Communications Group, or the Communications Team.
+• If you are ever unsure of how to deal with a situation on Facebook, please contact your line manager, or the Communications Team.
 If someone asks you to comment on any news stories, please refer it to the Communications Team.

 • If you’re going on leave make sure someone else is picking up monitoring the account, and where possible look to schedule posts to cover the period so the account is not inactive.
 If you do not have anybody then contact the Communications Team for assistance.

-• Access should always be run through Facebook Business Manager—not through personal accounts, and never through a ‘work account’.
+• Access should always be run through Facebook Business Manager - not through personal accounts.

-• Remember Instagram is a very visual platform; good pictures and videos are key.
+• Instagram is a very visual platform - good pictures and videos are best.
+Or graphics with little amounts of text.

-• Use hashtags to reach audiences and connect with trends
+• Use (relevant) hashtags to help reach further audiences.

 Getting Started with LinkedIn